PedroMTQ/UniFuncNet/README.md

 ### Output

-DRAX outputs 4 tsv files: `Compounds.tsv`,`Reactions.tsv`,`Proteins.tsv`,`Genes.tsv`
+DRAX outputs 5 tsv files: `Compounds.tsv`,`Reactions.tsv`,`Proteins.tsv`,`Genes.tsv`, and `Graph.tsv`
-Each file contains multiple instances (e.g., compound) with a tab-separated list of identifiers or other relevant information.
+Each of the first 4 files contain multiple instances (e.g., compound) with a tab-separated list of identifiers or other relevant information.
 Specifically, all instances contain an `internal_id` which can be used for graph-based approaches cross-linking (e.g., `manuscript.py`), and often a list of identifiers and synonyms.
 In the case of reactions, proteins and genes, cross-linking is available in the form of `<instance>_connected`.
 For example, if the user searches for all reactions of a set of proteins, then the retrieved proteins would have a list of `reactions_connected:<reaction internal_id>` depicting which reactions this protein is connected to.
-The same would apply for other search directions or search starting points.
+The same would apply for other search modes or search starting points.
 Reactions also contain the list of compounds involved in this reaction, e.g.: `reaction_compounds:<C1> + <C2> <=> <C3> + <C4> + <C5>` where `CX` corresponds to a compound's `internal_id`.

 Using the example above as an example (with input the enzyme EC 2.7.8.26), the output for each instance would look somewhat like: